Information For Health Professionals

 We fully expect the take-up of e-cigarettes to be even higher than that of Snus in Sweden, since e-cigarettes are demonstrably more popular with smokers than Snus.
 It has been estimated that the free availability of e-cigarettes and Snus in a country such as the UK would reduce the smoking-related death rate by more than 50% .

 The number of smokers has fallen substantially in most developed countries in the last two or three decades, due to education, high tobacco taxes, and an advertising blackout.
-Unfortunately that rapid fall has now bottomed-out and the current drop is now only around 0.4% annually in the US and UK (or less).
-There are no measures left that will substantially reduce it further, and smoking prevalence is stuck around 20% (the average of the figure quoted by various organizations, which tends to vary between 18% and 22%, according to who is paying).
+Unfortunately that rapid fall has now bottomed-out and stalled at around one-fifth of the population (depending on how it is measured); any current fall is due to the substitution effect of e-cigarettes.
+There are no conventional measures left that will substantially reduce it further, and smoking prevalence is stuck around 20% (the average of the figure quoted by various organisations, which tends to vary between 18% and 22%, according to who the source is and how the figure was measured).
 There are even some reports that show the number of smokers has increased slightly in some areas (for example in Scotland).

 Smokers themselves have now taken control

-However, smokers themselves have now found a better option, and have already taken action that considerably outperforms all official health initiatives: in the US and UK we know that, at Q3 2012, more than 5% of smokers have already switched to an e-cigarette.
-ASH UK measured the number of UK ecig users at 650,000 in early 2012.
+However, smokers themselves have now found a better option, and have already taken action that considerably outperforms all official health initiatives: in the US and UK we know that, at Q2 2013, more than 8% of smokers have already switched to an e-cigarette.
+ASH UK measured the number of UK ecig users at 310,000 in 2010, then 650,000 in early 2012; at Q2 2013 we estimate that more than 1 million smokers have switched to e-cigarette use.

 These ‘vapers’ now probably have the same expectation of risk as a Snus user – and a Snus user has the same risk as a non-smoker .
 The smokers’ own action has already clearly outperformed official action, and that difference will increase.

-Commentators generally state that the main reasons for the ongoing (though now marginal) reduction in smoking prevalence is due to such things as education, high cost of smoking (i.e. taxes), and social pressure (denormalization).
-Health interventions such as quit-smoking treatments never figure in these calculations as they are so minute in scale.
-The percentage of ex-smokers who report that they were pharmaceutically assisted in their successful quit attempt is very small.
-Therefore, if the current rate of smoking prevalence reduction in a given country (such as the UK) is 0.4% per year, we could estimate that the effect of health service interventions would be less than 0.1%.
-This is not value for money when the UK cost of NHS quit smoking services (the national health service official programme including pharmaceutical interventions) approaches £200m.
-In effect it is money down the drain – especially when compared with e-cigarettes, which have already shown a 1% per year smoking prevalence reduction in the UK, about ten times (or greater) more effective than the official method – and at zero cost to the health service.
+Commentators generally state that the main reasons for historic reduction in smoking prevalence was due to such things as education, high cost of smoking (i.e. taxes), and social pressure (denormalisation).
+Health interventions such as quit-smoking treatments never figure in these calculations as they are so tiny in scale.
+The percentage of ex-smokers who report that they were pharmaceutically assisted in their successful quit attempt is very small (the ‘cold turkey’ method is always demonstrated as around 70% in all surveys of successful ex-smokers and is at least 6 times more effective than pharmaceutical interventions in the real world).
+Therefore, if the current rate of smoking prevalence reduction in a given country (such as the UK) is an absolute maximum of 0.2% per year attributable to conventional methods of reduction (as it is), we could estimate that the effect of health service interventions would be less than 0.01%.
+This is not value for money when the UK cost of NHS quit smoking services (the national health service official programme including pharmaceutical interventions) is around £200m.
+In effect it is money down the drain – especially when compared with e-cigarettes, which have already shown sufficient smoking prevalence reduction in the UK to show they are far more effective than the official method – and at zero cost to the health service.

-If e-cigarettes remain freely available and unobstructed, there is no reason why their effect should not equal and even overtake that of Snus in Sweden, which has reduced the number of smokers by 45%, with the number of smoking-related deaths falling toward the same level.
+If e-cigarettes remain freely available and unobstructed, there is no reason why their effect should not equal and even overtake that of Snus in Sweden, which has reduced the number of smokers by 50%, with the number of smoking-related deaths falling toward the same level.
 As an example of the trends there, as Snus consumption increased dramatically in the last two decades, oral cancer rates fell dramatically.
-We can see that many disease vectors reduce substantially (or are even removed); intuitively we might expect oral cancer rates to remain stable or even increase with Snus consumption – but the facts are in opposition to the presumption, and Snus has no elevation of risk for oral cancer.
+We can see that many disease vectors reduce substantially (or are even removed); although intuitively we might expect oral cancer rates to remain stable or even increase with Snus consumption, the facts are in opposition to the presumption, and Snus itself has no elevation of risk for oral cancer; thus oral cancer rates fall in proportion to the number of smokers who switch to Snus.
+(The main risks for oral cancer are smoking, drinking and HPV; Snus has no visible effect.)

 Do e-cigarettes work?

 As a safer replacement for smoking, for long-term use, we know that e-cigarettes work.
-Several million people use them for that purpose (about 2.5 million in the USA alone).
+Several million people use them for that purpose (over 3 million in the USA and 1 million in the UK, and probably more than 3 million in the EU in total).
 Many people have successfully used them for several years.
-In the US, the annual market is worth over $250m at Q3 2012, so we are not talking about a passing fad here – and the number of e-cigarette users grows by about 40% per year.
+In the US, the annual market is worth up to $900m at Q2 2013, so we are not talking about a passing fad here – and the number of e-cigarette users grows by at least 1% of the smoking population per year.

 It has been suggested that research be carried out on this aspect of their ‘efficacy’, but from the point of view of everyone involved currently, this would be the most pointless waste of time and money imaginable.
 Why quit drinking coffee?

-We don’t know anything about their usefulness for total quitting because very few are interested in such an outcome – it is an application suited particularly to those with medical conditions that require nicotine cessation (patients with cardiac issues?) and/or cessation of inhalation of extraneous materials (patients with emphysema?); therefore it is up to the medical profession to investigate such a usage profile, since it has no relevance to the vast majority of the population.
+We don’t know anything about their usefulness for total quitting because very few are interested in such an outcome – it is an application suited particularly to those with medical conditions that require nicotine cessation (patients with cardiac issues?) and/or cessation of inhalation of extraneous materials (patients with emphysema?) – therefore it is up to the medical profession to investigate such a usage profile, since it has no relevance to the vast majority of the population (at least 99.9% of people have no medical reason to need to quit vaping).

-Swedish Snus is proven by huge amounts of data over almost 30 years to have a virtually zero health risk, and it has been argued by some that e-cigarettes will have a similar or identical risk.
+Swedish Snus is proven by huge amounts of data over almost 30 years to have a health risk so small that it cannot be reliably identified, and it has been argued by some that e-cigarettes will have a similar or lower risk.
 There is no medical reason that can be seen at present to quit using an e-cigarette, since the health implications are likely to be found to be similar to coffee drinking.
 Ideally, no one would use consumer stimulants or stress relievers, but expecting total abstinence in the pressure-cooker environment of modern urban life is simply not reasonable.

 As a concrete example of this fact-based approach to consumer Harm Reduction, let’s look at life expectancies.

-- A smoker is believed to have an average reduction in life expectancy of around 8 years.
-There appears to be some debate about this, with figures of 6 years to 10 years given.
+- A smoker is believed to have an average reduction in life expectancy of around 10 years.
+There appears to be some debate about this, with figures of 6 years to 12 years given.
+(Doll et al gives 10 years.)

 - A Snus user is shown by the 150 or so clinical studies to a have an average reduction in life expectancy of 4 weeks (from 2 weeks to 8 weeks is given by different sources).
 It can’t be too different from that of a coffee drinker.